HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 enzyme structure mutation affecting active site incorrect amino acid sequence wrong damaged protein structure gcse biology igcse

-The correct enzyme protein might not be formed - can have serious consequences!
+The correct enzyme protein might not be formed and can have serious consequences!

 A The protein structure of the enzyme is correctly formed form correctly coded DNA i.e. no mutations have had an adverse effect.
 The amino acid sequence correct and so the protein coils into its correct 3D structure and the active site can accept the substrate molecule.